Here's the Pep Talk Ted Lasso Would Give Jason Sudeikis for the 2021 Emmys - E! Online

 This wasn't the only piece of advice shared on the red carpet.
 Karamo also asked Sudeikis how fans can grow a Ted Lasso-like mustache.

-"You go back, look at the greats," he said.
+"You go back, look at the greats," he replied.
 "Look at your Burt Reynolds, look at Tom Selleck, look at your Cesar Romero as the Joker."

-Actually, Sudeikis said the moustache was inspired by the one his father had in the '80s.
+Actually, Sudeikis said the mustache was inspired by the one his father had in the '80s.

 "That mustache equals a certain level of gravitas that I will welcome them being back," he said.
-"I don't know if many people's romantic partners will feel the same….Maybe they grow one if you're with someone and in a partnership with someone for an extended period of time it might not be the move.
+"I don't know if many people's romantic partners will feel the same….Maybe they grow one, [but] if you're with someone and in a partnership with someone for an extended period of time, it might not be the move.
 But if you start out with it, it might be a good take."

-Sudeikis, who stars in and executive produces the Apple TV+ Series, is up for Outstanding Lead Actor in a Comedy Series, as well as Outstanding Comedy Series.
-He's also been nominated twice in the Outstanding Writing for a Comedy Series category for his writing of the show's pilot and the "Make Rebecca Great Again" episode.
+Sudeikis, who stars in and executive produces the Apple TV+ series, is up for Outstanding Lead Actor in a Comedy Series, as well as Outstanding Comedy Series.
+He's also been nominated twice in the Outstanding Writing for a Comedy Series category for his work on the show's pilot and "Make Rebecca Great Again" episode.

 These are among the 20 Emmy nods Ted Lasso has received this year.
 His co-stars Brett Goldstein (Roy Kent), Brendan Hunt (Coach Beard), Nick Mohammed (Nathan Shelley), Jeremy Swift (Higgins) are all in the running for Outstanding Supporting Actor in a Comedy Series, and Hannah Waddingham (Rebecca Welton) and Juno Temple (Keeley Jones) are both up for Outstanding Supporting Actress in a Comedy Series.